Broadcaster – Engineer – Educator – Director – Champion for Women in Science, Technology, Engineering and Mathematics (STEM)

 While working for the BBC, Kate became involved with the WISE Campaign and was also appointed President of Young Engineers working with their network of clubs in schools and colleges.
 Then, in 2010 Kate was appointed National STEM Careers Coordinator for the Department of Children, Schools and Families.
 Her focus was to enable all young people to be able to make informed STEM subject and career choices, and her report “Discovering Talent, Developing Skills – Helping STEM employers engage with schools and colleges” created a roadmap for effective employer-education engagement.

 A personal passion to champion opportunities in STEM, particularly for women, has led Kate to work with numerous organisations and companies including Young Engineers, the Women’s Engineering Society, the WISE Campaign, the Engineering Council, the Engineering and Physical Sciences Research Council (EPSRC), the Royal Academy of Engineering, the Institute of Engineering and Technology (IET), Gazelle Group of FE Colleges, the Institute of Physics and the Primary Science Teaching Trust.

 Lifelong learner and educator

-The arts – a personal passion!
+The Arts – a personal passion!

 It’s no accident that Kate is a natural performer on the podium and live TV – she is an accomplished stage artist and musician.
-She holds grade 8 in piano, oboe and voice, is a trained opera singer and has been actively involved in stage performance since she was at school.
+She holds grade 8 in piano, oboe and voice, is a trained classical singer and has been actively involved in stage performance since she was at school.
 Kate says, “People suggest I am not a ‘typical’ engineer.
 I believe that we should not be pigeon-holed by our profession, and I am proud to show that through my love of music and theatre.”